-- 4th Tardy Warning letter sent to parents - 8th Tardy 3 hours of detention - 11th Tardy 1 day of suspension, student placed on behavior probation and the student's parking privileges will be revoked - 16th Tardy 3 days of out of school suspension & the student will have to return to their zoned school
+- 4th Tardy Warning letter sent to parents. - 8th Tardy 3 hours of detention. - 11th Tardy 1 day of suspension and student placed on behavior probation. - 16th Tardy 3 days of out-of-school suspension & the student will have to return to their zoned school.

-Truancy:
+Truancy

 Any student guilty of cutting or skipping school is guilty of truancy.
 Truants break the contract required by the school, as well as the county rules.
 Discipline will be administered following the Richmond County Code of Conduct.
-Students who are repeat offenders will be referred to a Richmond County Social Worker.
+Students who are repeat offenders will be referred to a Richmond County Social Worker and may be dismissed from the magnet school.
+Additionally, truancy may be referred to the county authorities for legal prosecution.